flickerlight/json-schema-express/README.md

 ### Specify non-default generator
 There are two ways to specify non-default generator to use:

-1. You can change the generator for a specified key by setting '__generator' key in the json schema.
+1. You can change the generator for a key by specifying '_generator_config' in the json schema.
 Only this key will be genreated by the specified generator.
 Other keys of the same type are not affected.

 2. You can pass a config dictionary to the DataProducer() constructor to overwritten the default setting.
 Notice that in this way, all keys of the same type will be genereted by the specified generator.

 For example, in std_integer_generator we provide a class StdIntegerSequence to output a consecutive integer sequence.
 Both below code blocks achieve the same goal: